How to Create PDF Files in .NET Using IronPDF

 2. NuGet Package Manager Console

 Open the NuGet Package Manager Console by clicking on Tools > NuGet Package Manager > Package Manager Console.
-Type the following command in command line.
+Type the following command in the command-line:

 Package Manager Console

 The third way to use IronPDF in your project is to add a DLL file from the IronPDF library.
-You can download the DLL file from this link.
+You can download the IronPDF DLL file directly from this website.

 - Download the DLL zip file.
 Extract it to a specific folder.